rsyjswy23/SnakeGameAI/README.md

 ## Training Results:

-<b>At the beignning, the snake knows nothing about the environment and moves randomly and always dies early by hitting the wall.</b>
+<pre> At the beignning, the snake knows nothing about the environment and moves randomly and always dies early by hitting the wall.</pre>
 ![](./image/6cndel.gif)
 ![](./image/6cndh7.gif)

-<b>As she learns from mistakes, she starts to be aware of boundary and learns to walk along the wall while keeping herself safe.</b>
+<pre>As she learns from mistakes, she starts to be aware of boundary and learns to walk along the wall while keeping herself safe.</pre>
 ![](./image/6cnduq.gif)
 ![](./image/6cne2l.gif)

-<b>As game counts reach over 70, she makes a major progress: she tries to reach the apple with fewest step as possible.
-But she easily runs to her long body and the highest score is below 30.</b>
+<pre>As game counts reach over 70, she makes a major progress: she tries to reach the apple with fewest step as possible.
+But she easily runs to her long body and the highest score is below 30.</pre>
 ![](./image/6cneah.gif)
 ![](./image/6cneh5.gif)

-<b>As she keeps teaching herself through trial and errors, she becomes a master of this game and even better than human. </b>
+<pre>As she keeps teaching herself through trial and errors, she becomes a master of this game and even better than human. </pre>
 ![](./image/6cney9.gif)

 ## Design & Implementation: